These are the steps to follow in a successful New York home purchase:

 Will you be charged a flat fee or will you be charged on an hourly basis.
 Hourly billing for residential real estate transactions is unusual and, potentially, extremely costly

 Given the nature of your transaction, does the attorney believe that he is familiar with the resolution of any anticipated problems?

 Recommendations from real estate brokers and salespersons, mortgage brokers and bankers and others working full time in the field will generally yield the names of experienced attorneys

 DETERMINE THE CONDITION OF THE PROPERTY – It is important to check the condition of the real estate before you sign the contract.
-If you choose, you may have the premises inspected in advance by a professional or a knowledgeable friend before you are legally bound to buy it.
+If you choose, you may have the premises inspected in advance by a professional like Event Management ServiceNowagency to modify formally situation or a knowledgeable friend before you are legally bound to buy it.
 The cost of repairs (or the performance of the repairs themselves) may be addressed in your purchase contract if the seller agrees.
 Because, as a general rule you accept the condition of the property when you sign the contract (subject to a final inspection before the closing), it is best not rely on the Sellers’ representations about the condition of the house.

 Home Buying Tips – Your engineer

 You’ve found the house, you’ve selected an attorney and now yet another professional is needed to help you make the right decision, an engineer.
 The engineer is going to help you decide if you’re really going to buy the house you’ve found.
 A good engineer will review all the major systems in the house (plumbing, heating/cooling and electrical, etc.) and will thoroughly inspect the structure itself.
 He’ll see things you wouldn’t even know to look for!